February is Black History Month and we are celebrating the work and lives of Black artists.

 - Parker Looks Up: An Extraordinary Moment – A visit to the National Portrait Gallery in Washington, DC changes the life of young Parker when she views Michelle Obama’s portrait.

 Visit our in-person displays

 Drop by our Black History Month book displays at our library locations.
 From African literature, the lives and accomplishments of Black scientists, and Black authors – there is lots to choose from !
-Participating library locations: Augustana Library, Bibliothèque Saint-Jean, Cameron Library , Rutherford Library, Scott Health Sciences and Weir Law Library.
+Participating library locations: Augustana Library, Bibliothèque Saint-Jean, Cameron Library , Rutherford Library, Sperber Health Sciences and Weir Law Library.